zombiehunternr1/Windows11Cleaner/README.md

 - 🗑️ Removes bloatware and unwanted apps
 - 🖥️ Restores Windows 10-style layout
 - 🎨 Customize accent colors for Taskbar and window borders
+- 🖼️ Option to set your own desktop wallpaper
 - 🌐 Option to install your preferred browser
 - 🧩 EXE version with automatic Administrator elevation
 - 🔍 Included `.PS1` script for full transparency